cloudposse/build-harness/templates/README.md

 Are you interested in custom Terraform module development?
 Submit your inquiry using [our form][module_development] today and we'll get back to you ASAP.
 {{end}}

-## Community Forum
+## Slack Community

-Get access to our [Open Source Community Forum][slack] on Slack.
-It's **FREE** to join for everyone!
+Join our [Open Source Community][slack] on Slack.
+It's **FREE** for everyone!
 Our "SweetOps" community is where you get to talk with others who share a similar vision for how to rollout and manage infrastructure.
-This is the best place to talk shop, ask questions, solicit feedback, and work together as a community to build *sweet* infrastructure.
+This is the best place to talk shop, ask questions, solicit feedback, and work together as a community to build totally *sweet* infrastructure.

 ## Newsletter